magneticstain/ip-2-cloudresource/README.md

 gh attestation verify --owner magneticstain <DOCKER_IMAGE>
 ```

+#### Checksums

+Checksums for all files are also included in the downloaded release archive, in case that method is preferred or required.

 ### Docker

 The most portable way to install and run IP2CR is by using Docker.